Charlie Cobbinah

 Doctoral Researcher & WESAF Fellow

-University of Edinburgh · University of the Witwatersrand · Accra, Ghana
+University of the Witwatersrand · University of Edinburgh

-I grew up in Ghana, where an educational system that felt disconnected from my own world first planted the questions I now spend my life asking.
-My work sits at the intersection of decolonization theory, higher education studies, and African development.
+I am an interdisciplinary researcher in Philosophy of Education, working through a decolonial lens to reimagine education in Africa and its role in advancing a sustainable and just future for the continent.
+I grew up in Ghana, where an educational system that felt disconnected from my own world first planted the questions I now spend my life exploring.
+My work sits at the intersection of decolonisation, higher education, and sustainable development.

 Research